Skip to ma into content

 The membrane and diaphragm represent a high cost factor in both processes.
 The LiquiSonic® measurement technology is used for precise concentration determination of the catholyte to identify and counteract any inefficiencies in the electrolyzer.
 This ensures an optimal lifespan of the membrane.

-Depending on the process used, the catholyte is either a NaOH solution (membrane process) or a NaOH-NaCl solution (diaphragm process).
-The concentration measurement of the 3-component mixture is realized through the use of a LiquiSonic® 40 measurement system in which ultrasound is combined with a conductivity sensor.
+Depending on the process used, the catholyte is either an NaOH solution (membrane process) or an NaOH-NaCl solution (diaphragm process).
+The concentration measurement of the 3-component mixture is realized by using a LiquiSonic® 40 measurement system in which the ultrasound is combined with a conductivity sensor.

 Your advantage:

-• Maximization of the electrolyzer's efficiency by continuously monitoring concentrations in the process
+• Maximization of the electrolyzer's efficiency by continuous monitoring of the concentrations in the process

 • Energy savings and consumption optimization